Do I need a French drain?

 How do you install a french drain?

 - Make sure you have planned and sited your french drain effectively.
 Check distances from buildings and be sure to check that the end of the trench is suitable.

 - Make sure you have everything you need beofre you start.
 Spade?
 Geotextile?
 Aggregate?
 Helper?

-It really is a simple as digging a 1 metre* (as deep as you can until you hit the water table really) deep trench along the perimeter or front of your garden / driveway usually about 500mm wide.
+- It really is as simple as digging a 1 metre* (as deep as you can until you hit the water table really) trench along the perimeter or ideal location in the garden / driveway usually about 500mm wide.

-Now wrap the fleece membrane around and over the stone back-fill again keeping an overlap on the seams and back-fill to ground level with some of your soil you dug out initially.
+- Now wrap the fleece membrane around and over the stone back-fill again keeping an overlap on the seams and back-fill to ground level with some of your soil you dug out initially.

 The geotextile membrane and clean stone filter the water so your perforated pipe should not become clogged and will take the water away and prevent flooding.